Safe Webdrop

 The cryptoboned process is started during the boot process by systemd (UID=0) and has access to the file system, in which the master key is stored.
 In a fraction of a second the cryptobone daemon has read the master key to decrypt the database of secrets and stores the clear text database in memory and discards the master key in memory.
 The process then mounts a different filesystem onto the directory in which the master key is stored making access to the master key impossible unless you can unmount this file system as root.

 It is a very different story if an attacker can mount your primary OS partition because of physical access to your device.
-In this case you have to assume that your device is compromized entirely, so that access to the database of secrets will reveal current decryption keys only but not alredy used ones.
+In this case you have to assume that your device is compromised entirely, so that access to the database of secrets will reveal current decryption keys only but not already used ones.

 During normal operation the cryptobone daemon answers requests to secrets stored in the database in memory over a UNIX socket that can only be read by a process running under UID=0.
 So the GUI needs to selectively ask the daemon to perform actions in which encryption keys are needed.